-Solar Energy For The Island of Marlon Brando's Dreams
+Solar Energy for Marlon Brando’s Dream Island

 “No more fossil fuels on this island.”
 These were the words of Hollywood legend Marlon Brando.
 Now, the luxury private resort on the island of Tetiaroa in the South Pacific has been receiving a near around-the-clock supply of solar power.
 Here, guests can enjoy luxury-level comfort and convenience while having the opportunity to experience how humans and nature can co-exist in complete harmony.
 And who knows, maybe some guests will be inspired to lead a more sustainable life themselves.
 Not even Hollywood could do a better job.